::edl_netrc() earthdatalogin

 All we need is software that can treat the cloud storage as if it were local storage: a virtual filesystem.
 The ability to do this – the HTTP range request standard – has been around for over two decades and is widely implemented in open source software.
 Unfortunately, many users and workflows are stuck in an old model that assumes individual files must always be downloaded first.

-To make this work with NASA EarthData however, we have one additional challenge involving the problem of authentication.
-NASA offers several different mechanisms, including (1) netrc authentication, (2) token-based authentication, and (3) S3 credentials, but only the first of these works equally well from locations both inside and outside of AWS-based compute, so there really is very little reason to learn the other two.
+authentication, (2) token-based authentication, and (3) S3 credentials, but only the first of these works equally well from locations both inside and outside of AWS-based compute, so there really is very little reason to learn the other two.

-The earthdatalogin package in R or the earthaccess package in Python handle the authentication.
+package in Python handle the authentication.
 The R package sets up authentication behind the scenes using environmental variables.

 (A default login is supplied though users are encouraged to register for their own individual accounts.)
 Once this is in place, EarthData’s protected URLs can be used like any other.
-For instance, after authenticating, we can read this NASA harmonized LandSat-Sentinel2 tif whether we are running locally:
+For instance, after authenticating, we can read this NASA harmonized LandSat-Sentinel2 tif

 class : SpatRaster